retagaine/Flagmatic/README.md

 Emil's flagmatic with changed setup.py and extra install-2-flagmatic file for simple repeated installation.
+There are some files which I used to find Turan densities for my senior thesis.
+These are the notebooks Blowups/2, Hypergraph/2, and Playing around (for testing more than anything).

+Certificates for hypergraph Turan densities are in certs, as well as Turan density lower bounds.

 Flagmatic 2.0